micahwoods/micahwoods.github.io/_posts/2020-02-06-composite-samples-5.md

 | 6 to 10  | 45%  |
 | 11 or more  | 43%  |

-It seems a lot of turfgrass managers are following the standard recommendations of at least 12 subsamples per area.
-And I was surprised there were so few respondents collecting 5 or less subsamples.
+It seems a lot of turfgrass managers are following the standard recommendations of at least 12 subsamples per area, althought more than half the respondents are collecting fewer than the recommendation of 12.
+I was surprised there were so few respondents collecting 5 or less subsamples---I would have thought more people would do this the fast and easy way.